emsesp/EMS-ESP32/README.md

 ## **Breaking changes**

 - MQTT base has been removed.
-The hostname is only used
+The hostname is only used as prefixed to the topic, e.g. `ems-esp/status`
-- refresh command renamed to fetch
+- `refresh` command in the console has been renamed to `fetch`
-- have to 'wifi reconnect' after changing wifi in console

 ## **New Features in v2**

+- Supports both ESP8266 and ESP32
+- New MQTT option to support Home Assistant MQTT Discovery (https://www.home-assistant.io/docs/mqtt/discovery/)
 - A new web interface using React and TypeScript that's now secure as each URL endpoint is protected by issuing a JWT which is then sent using Bearer Authentication.
-Using a Captive Portal in AP mode or connecting to a local wifi network.
+- The Access Point mode presents the user with a Captive Portal

 <img src="media/web_settings.PNG" width=70% height=70%>
 <img src="media/web_status.PNG" width=70% height=70%>
 <img src="media/web_devices.PNG" width=70% height=70%>
 <img src="media/web_mqtt.PNG" width=70% height=70%>

 - A new console.
-Like in version 1.9 it works with both Serial and Telnet but with a more intuitive Linux shell like behavior.
+As in version 1.9 it works with both Serial and Telnet but now with a more intuitive Linux shell like behavior.
 It supports multiple connections and has basic security to prevent any changes to EMS-ESP.
 A full list of commands is below, here are the key ones:
-    * `help` lists the commands and keywords
+    * `help` lists the commands and keywords.
+This works in each context.
+    * `exit` will exit the console or exit the current context.
+CTRL-D does the same.
+    * `CTRL-U` for Undo
+    * `TAB` for auto-complete
-    * some commands take you into a new context, a bit like a sub-menu. e.g. `system`, `thermostat`.
-Use `help` to show which commands this context has and `exit` or CTRL-D to get back to the root.
+    * Some specific commands are behind contexts.
+Think of this as a sub-menu. e.g. `system`, `thermostat`.
+The path will always show you which context you are in. `$` is the root.
-    * To change a setting use the `set` command.
-Typing `set` shows the current settings.
+    * `su` will switch to super-user or Admin.
+The default password is "ems-esp-neo" and can be changed with `passwd` from the system menu or via the Web UI (called secret password).
+When in Admin mode the command prompt switches from `$` to `#`.
+    * Some settings can be changed in the console.
+The `set` command will list them.
     * `show` shows the data specific to the which context you're in.
-    * `su` to switch to Admin which enables more commands such as most of the `set` commands.
-The default password is "ems-esp-neo" which can be changed with `passwd` from the system menu.
-When in Admin mode the command prompt switches from `$` to `#`.
+From the root it will show you all the EMS device information and any external temperature sensors.
+From a context it will be more specific to that context, e.g. `show mqtt` from `system` will list MQTT subscriptions and show the status and queue.
     * `log` sets the logging level. `log off` disables logging.
 Use `log debug` for debugging commands and actions.
+This will be reset next time the console is opened.
-    * `watch` will output the incoming Rx telegrams to the console.
-You can also show these in its 'raw' data format and also watch a particular ID.
+    * `watch` will output the incoming Rx telegrams directly to the console.
+You can also put on a watch on a specific EMS device ID or telegram ID.
+Also choose to output as verbose text or raw data bytes.  these in its 'raw' data format and also watch a particular ID.
-    * CTRL-D to exit, CTRL-U to remove line, TAB to auto-complete

 - There is no "serial mode" anymore like with version 1.9.
-When the Wifi cannot connect to the SSID it will automatically enter a "safe" mode where the Serial console is activated automatically (baud 115200).
-Note Serial is always available on the ESP32 because it has multiple UARTs.
+When the Wifi cannot connect to the SSID it will automatically enter a "safe" mode where the Serial console is automatically activated (note Serial is always available on the ESP32 because it has multiple UARTs).
+The EMS-ESP will blink fast when in Serial mode.
+Connect via a USB with baud 115200 to see the serial console.
+Note in this mode the EMS will be disconnect so there will be no incoming traffic.
+Use only for debugging or changing settings.

 - The onboard LED behaves like in 1.9.
 A solid LED means good connection and EMS data is coming in.
 A slow pulse means either the WiFi or the EMS bus is not connected yet.
 A very fast pulse is when the system is booting up and configuring itself, which typically takes 5 seconds.

-- Built to work with both EMS8266 and ESP32

-- Extended MQTT to use MQTT discovery on Home Assistant.

-- For debugging there is an offline mode where the code can be compiled and executed standalone without uploading to an ESP controller.
-Use `make` (based off GNUMakefile).

 ## **Uploading the firmware**